-In the ‘80s and ‘90s, the Trapper Keeper was more than just a school supply—it was a status symbol.
-The unchallenged MVP of school supplies has recently made a comeback: You can buy regular binders, outfit your tablet with a Trapper Keeper-inspired cover, or buy a vintage model on Ebay.
+In the 1980s and 1990s, the Trapper Keeper was more than just a school supply—it was a status symbol.
+The unchallenged MVP of school supplies has recently made a comeback: You can buy regular binders, outfit your tablet with a Trapper Keeper-inspired cover, or buy a vintage model on ebay.

 Back in the day, girls had to have anything and everything Lisa Frank: Stickers, folders, notebooks, and, yes, Trapper Keepers.
-Frank doesn’t venture out in public anymore, but you can still buy her stuff, from stickers to calendars to pens, on Amazon, and Lisa Frank-inspired costumes at Urban Outfitters.
+Frank doesn’t venture out in public anymore, but you can still buy her stuff, from stickers to calendars to pens, on Amazon, and Lisa Frank clothing from RageOn!.

 These pencils were so much better that your typical No. 2: They had personality, coming in many different shapes and patterns.
 As the 1993 commercial above points out, “you can’t look sharp with dull pencils.”
-They’re not made anymore (though there is a petition going to bring them back), but you can still find Yikes pencils on Ebay.
+They’re not made anymore (though some dedicated fans have petitioned to bring them back), but you can still find Yikes pencils on eBay.
 They’re sure to be conversation starters around the office.

 It took Paper Mate more than a decade to develop the erasable ink used in Erasermate pens, which hit the U.S. market in 1979.
 The thrill of being able to write in pen and erase it if you made a mistake was undeniable when you were a kid.
 (It hardly mattered that most of the time there was some ink left behind even after you’d erased.)
 These days, of course, we hardly write notes—but when we do, they’re almost illegible.
 So you can whip these out, erase what you’ve written, and make your handwriting slightly more decipherable.

 These markers, which debuted in the mid-1960s, were on every kid’s back-to-school wish list.
 And not just because they were good for coloring: Sniffing these scented markers was a favorite activity—and every kid had their favorite marker, too.
 (Mine was raspberry.)
-Though these markers were off the market for a while, they’ve recently been reintroduced for this year’s back-to-school season.
+Though these markers were off the market for a while, they’ve recently been reintroduced.
 Pick some up and use them to give your memos a little something extra.

-These grips were supposed to adjust a child’s grasp so he wrote the right way—or at least make all those hours pressing a pencil to paper more bearable.
+These grips were supposed to adjust a child’s grasp so he or she wrote the right way—or at least make all those hours pressing a pencil to paper more bearable.
 But they came in so many cool shapes and colors that they made plain old pencils a little more fun.
-You can get ergonomic grips here and neon triangle grips (which is what I had!) here.
+You can get ergonomic grips here.

 Why did many elementary school girls choose to stick tiny nude trolls on top of their pencils?
-Who knows, but you can still get them on Etsy or eBay.
+Who knows, but you can still get them on Amazon.
 If you’re not into trolls, there are plenty of other fun pencil toppers, too, like these ones that look like wild animals or these crazy, Koosh-like balls!

 Kids never had to sharpen these pencils: When they wore the point down to the nub, they simply pulled it out and inserted it into the back of the pencil, which pushed a new point forward.
-The new points were super sharp—almost enough to stab yourself!
-You could get them clear, with patterns, and even scented, and they’re available on Amazon right now.
+The new points were super sharp—almost sharp enough to stab yourself!
+You could clear ones, covered in patterns, or even scented, and they’re available on Amazon right now.